Tapper calls out Trump on conspiracy theories

 On Twitter, Trump said, "The fake news media is going crazy with their conspiracy theories and blind hatred. @MSNBC and @CNN are unwatchable. @foxandfriends is great!"

 "Of course, these stories in the New York Times, the Washington Post, CNN and elsewhere are not conspiracy theories.
-These are news stories sourced by government officials," Tapper said.
+These are news stories sourced by government officials," Tapper said on "The Lead."
 "Conspiracy theories are different.
 They're false.
 They're crackpot.
 They're nonsense."

 He went on to review several conspiracy theories Trump himself had promoted.